JosephTLyons/Track-Notes-1/README.md

 ## Changelog:
 ### June XX, 2017 - v1.1.0
+* Bug fix: Some images load and display larger than they really are.
+Images that have dimensions that exceed those of the screen you are using will be scaled down (only the copy of the image loaded into the application is changed, not the original).
+This is sort of guesswork, as its hard to know the exact dimensions of the docks/taskbars/etc, but it SHOULD work.
+Also, images that don't exceed the desktop dimensions are not changed. '
 * Reworked the entire GUI to allow for image previews.
 You can still open the image in a larger window as before, but now you have "at a glance" views of either loaded image
 * Added support to allow the first three labels to be renameable by the user
 * The windows that house the images can no longer be maximized, in an effort to some keep DAWs from crashing.
 This doesn't affect anything, since the images didn't previously scale when the window changed sized